 Is free web hosting good enough for a small business?

+No. Free hosting usually comes with severe limitations: ads on your site, poor performance, no custom domain, limited support, and no uptime guarantee.
 For a business, hosting is a tiny cost relative to the revenue your website can generate.
-Invest in proper hosting from the start.
+Invest in proper hosting from day one.

 Can I switch web hosts without losing my website?